About the ODSS

 The ODSS was launched in 2016

-It links job information and health records to detect and monitor occupational disease.
+It links job information and health records to detect and monitor occupational disease across more than 900 industry and occupation groups.

 Methods

-To identify disease cases, the ODSS cohort of 2.4 million workers was linked to tumour registry data, hospital records, ambulatory care records, and physician billing records.
-By combining occupation and industry from time-loss compensation claims data with disease information from administrative health databases, the ODSS provides an efficient approach to study work-related diseases.
+To identify disease cases, the ODSS cohort of over 2.4 million workers was linked to cancer registry data, hospital records, ambulatory care records, physician billing records, and laboratory test results.
+By combining occupation and industry from accepted time-loss compensation claims data with disease information from administrative health databases, the ODSS provides an efficient approach to study work-related diseases.

-Workplace Safety and Insurance Board’s Time-Loss Claims Database
+Workplace Safety and Insurance Board’s (WSIB) Time Loss Claims Database

 Occupation and industry data for 2.4 million Ontario workers.